AlexeyZatsepin/Reading-debating-society/readme.md

 It means that superadmin can create part-admins for local tasks.
 For example admin only for gallery or events.
 13.Full cross-browser compatibility.
+14.Search for materials,events and photos at every page with search field!